Kavengi00/10_kubernetes_Homework/README.md

 This repository contains my solution for the Kubernetes homework from the Machine Learning Zoomcamp (2025).

-In this project, a lead scoring model from Homework 5 is deployed to a local Kubernetes cluster using 'kind' and kubectl.
+In this project, a lead scoring model from Homework 5 is deployed to a local Kubernetes cluster using kind and kubectl.

 ---